LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/find-your-conversational-cloud-account-number.md

 date: '2021-07-14T13:04:36.000+00:00'
 ---

-The Account number (which sometimes referrers to as Account ID) is your tenant identifier in Conversational Cloud.
-It is one of the three necessary fields you must provide during login to your Conversational Cloud account. therefore, it needs to be well saved and kept.
+The account number (aka Account ID) is your primary identifier in the Conversational Cloud.
+It is one of the three mandatory fields you must complete to successfully log in to your Conversational Cloud account, and should therefore be stored somewhere safe.

 ![](img/enter-your-credentials-login.png)

-## Here is what you need to do in case you lost/forgot you account number:
+## How to find your account number:

 **1. If you're the account owner**
-When you first registered and the account was created, you should have been recieved with a registration email from LivePerson which contains your account number.
-Try to go to your mailbox and look for an email from registration@liveperson.com
+When you first registered and your account was created, you should have received a registration email from LivePerson containing your account number.
+Search both your mailbox and your Spam folder for an email from registration@liveperson.com.

 ![](img/account-registration-email.png)

-**2. In any other case**
+**2. If you’re not the account owner**
-If you don't have anyone from your company available to provide you with the Conversational Cloud account number, and in a case of emergency, there's a short procedure (which involves few techincal steps) that can help you identify the Conversational Cloud account number of your brand.
+If no one at your company is able to provide you with your Conversational Cloud account number, and/or in case of an emergency, follow the steps in the video below in order to obtain the Conversational Cloud account number for your brand.
-The following video shows how: